Other / mixed grade configuration · Houston, TX

 How many students attend Energized for Excellence Academy Ecc?

 Energized for Excellence Academy Ecc has 192 students enrolled.
-It is a other school in HOUSTON, TX.
+It is a public school in Houston, TX.

 What is the student-teacher ratio at Energized for Excellence Academy Ecc?